jim-easterbrook/python-exiv2/README.rst

     $ pip3 install --user exiv2

-If the available wheels are not compatible with your operating system then pip will download the python-exiv2 source and attempt to compile it.
+If the available wheels are not compatible with your operating system or Python version then pip will download the python-exiv2 source and attempt to compile it.
 For more information, and details of how to compile python-exiv2 and libexiv2, see `<INSTALL.rst>`_.

 Problems?